toybox-rs/ToyboxAgents/README.md

 ## Generating data

-Once you load up your virtual environment, you can see usage, e.g., via `python -m agents.breakout.stayalive`.
+Once you load up your virtual environment, you can see usage, e.g., via `python -m agents`, executed from the top-level directory.